 Muse Management and Production in the Story Factory

 Spend a day with award-winning, internationally acclaimed author Ken Scholes in a relaxed workshop focused on short stories.
-In “Muse Management and Production in the Story Factory,” Ken combines his down-to-earth, sometimes witty, conversational teaching style with group exercises to show participants that a writer’s muse is always on the clock and can be trained to find stories anywhere and anytime.
+Ken combines his down-to-earth, sometimes witty, conversational teaching style with group exercises to show participants that a writer’s muse is always on the clock and can be trained to find stories anywhere and anytime.

-Sunday, December 7 • Erik Scott de Bie • Details and registration
+Sunday, May 3 • Cat Rambo • Details and registration